amueller/introduction_to_ml_with_python/README.md

 If you are using OS X and homebrew, you can ``brew install graphviz``.
 If you are on Ubuntu or debian, you can ``apt-get install graphviz``.
 Installing graphviz on Windows can be tricky and using conda / anaconda is recommended.

+## Errata

+If you have errata for the (e-)book, please submit them via the [O'Reilly Website](http://www.oreilly.com/catalog/errata.csp?isbn=0636920030515).
+You can submit fixed to the code as pull-requests here, but I'd appreciate it if you would also submit them there, as this repository doesn't hold the
+"master notebooks".

 ![cover](cover.jpg)